Southampton-RSG-Training/project-novice/_episodes/03-boards.md

 There's a lot of sites that host project boards.
 For non-software projects like thesis-writing or organising conferences, you might use [Trello](https://trello.com), but repository hosting sites like GitHub and GitLab have built-in project boards that interact with the other features of the site, so we're going to use them (though other tools like [Jira](https://www.atlassian.com/software/jira) also offer this functionality).
 This episode will use GitHub as an example, but GitLab has almost identical functionality.

-From the 'Project' tab on GitHub, we can start up a board with **Create a new project**.
-A repository can have multiple project boards on it- for example, if multiple PhD students have their own project working on a code, each can have a project board for their own changes, or you can create a new board for each paper.
+From the 'Project' tab on GitHub, we can start up a board on the repository by switching from the **Projects (Beta)** view to the normal **Projects** view, then clicking **New project**.
+A repository can have multiple project boards on it - for example, if multiple PhD students have their own project working on a code, each can have a project board for their own changes, or you can create a new board for each paper.

 ![Adding boards](../fig/03-boards/board-none.png)